pulp-platform/pulp-sdk/README.md

 Have a look at the dependencies documentation to see how to build them.

+You can have a look here for the toolchain: git@github.com:pulp-platform/pulp-riscv-gnu-toolchain.git

 ### Dependencies setup

 All the dependencies required to build the SDK must be setup through environment variables.